• Skip to primary navigation

 • Place puff pastry on parchment paper and roll out into a 10 inch square.
 Prick all over with a fork.
 Fold the edges over about ½ inch to form a border all around the square.
 Place on a rimmed baking sheet.

-• Combine goat cheese and about half of the honey and spread on the pastry.
-Place figs on top and sprinkle with rosemary.
+• Combine goat cheese and about half of the honey and spread over the pastry.
+Place figs on top and sprinkle with chopped rosemary.

-• Bake at 425º for 5-7 minutes until pastry is golden brown.
+• Bake for 5-7 minutes until pastry is golden brown.
 Drizzle with remaining honey and let cool slightly before serving.

 Nutrition